michael-wall/site-scraper/README.md

 - emailAddressEnc: The encrypted email address of the user.
 See 'Crawler User Account' section.
 - passwordEnc: The encrypted password of the user.
 See 'Crawler User Account' section.
 - cookieDomain: The Cookie Domain for the credentials.
 See 'Crawler User Account' section.
 - outputBaseFolder: The base folder that the output should be written to.
-In Liferay PaaS this can be use the Liferay service's persistent storage directory i.e. "/mnt/persistent-storage/".
+In Liferay PaaS this can be the Liferay service's persistent storage directory i.e. "/mnt/persistent-storage/".
 A timestamp based folder will be created within this base folder e.g. /mnt/persistent-storage/siteExport_1726484407262

 **Crawler User Account**